OnEdit User Guide

 Bookmarks & Recents

-- The "Recents" section in the sidebar tracks your last 10 opened files.
+- The Recents area in the sidebar tracks recently opened files.

 - Bookmarks are persisted across app launches.